 The lightweight nylon folds within itself until it’s barely the size of a pillow and unfolds into an almost full-sized day pack.
 While it can’t carry much more than five pounds of gear, the bag itself only weighs six ounces, making it a great choice if you want a packable pack that just needs to carry a change of clothes and a bottle of water.

-This Wandrd Tech Bag functions as a fantastic add-on for carrying phones, passports, and the gear you want to keep closed.
+This Wandrd Tech Bag functions as a fantastic add-on for carrying phones, passports, and the gear you want to keep close and secure in a waterproof daypack.
 Several interior pockets let you keep everything organized for quick access, and the bag clips right onto any more significant offering to instantly upgrade your carry space.
 The bag is best used to add on to a larger daypack or a carry-on friendly detachment.

 It comes with a shoulder strap if you’d rather use it on its own, and the fact that Wandrd made it to carry technical gear guarantees your expensive equipment will make it to your final destination safely.
 The bag itself is waterproof to give your even more freedom.